maehr/Sexueller-Missbrauch-im-Umfeld-der-katholischen-Kirche-in-der-Schweiz/data/schemas/beschuldigte-schema.md

 ## Description

 The BESCHULDIGTER entity represents a person accused of sexual abuse.
 This typically includes clergy, religious order members, church employees, and volunteers.
-This entity uses pseudonyms in the research database while maintaining linkages to roles and institutions.
+This documentation uses synthetic data only.

 ## Fields